Research Opportunities

 Brief overviews of current projects on offer are given below

 The current evolution of our Universe is dominated by the influence of dark energy and dark matter, which constitute 95% of its content.
 However, an understanding of the fundamental physics underlying the dark Universe remains critically lacking.
 Forthcoming experiments have the potential to revolutionalise our understanding of the dark Universe.
-Both the ESA Euclid satellite and the Rubin Observatory Legacy Survey of Space and Time (LSST) will come online imminently, with Euclid scheduled for launch in 2023 and the Rubin LSST Observatory having recently achieved first light.
-Furthermore, the Simons Observatory is in advanced stages of construction.
-Sensitive statistical and deep learning techniques are required to extract cosmological information from weak observational signatures of dark energy and dark matter.
+In particular, ESA’s Euclid satellite launched successfully in July 2023 and is currently collecting data, with the first data-release (DR1) scheduled for 2026.
+Sensitive and robust AI techniques are required to extract cosmological information from weak observational signatures of dark energy and dark matter that will be made by Euclid, in order better understand the nature of our Universe.
+In particular, Euclid data should allow us to answer the fundamental question of whether dark energy can be described by Einstein’s cosmological constant or whether a varying equation of state is required.

 The student should have a strong mathematical background and be proficient in coding, particularly in Python.
-The student will gain extensive expertise during the project in deep learning, going far beyond the straightforward application of existing deep learning techniques, instead focusing on the construction on novel probabilistic deep learning approaches and their application to novel problems in cosmology and beyond.
-The expertise gained in foundational deep learning will prepare the student well for a future career either in academia or industry.
-In particular, the emerging field of probabilistic deep learning is a speciality highly sought after in industry by many companies, such as Google/DeepMind, Facebook, Amazon and many others.
+The student will gain extensive expertise during the project in AI, going far beyond the straightforward application of existing AI techniques, instead focusing on novel foundational AI approaches—including statistical, generative and geometric AI—and their application to novel problems in cosmology and beyond.
+The expertise gained in foundational AI will prepare the student well for a future career either in academia or industry.
+In particular, generative, statistical and geometric AI are specialities highly sought after in industry by the big tech companies and many others.

-Deep learning has been remarkably successful in the interpretation of standard (Euclidean) data, such as 1D time series data, 2D image data, and 3D video or volumetric data, now exceeding human accuracy in many cases.
-However, standard deep learning techniques fail catastrophically when applied to data defined on other domains, such as data defined over networks, 3D objects, or other manifolds such as the sphere.
-This has given rise to the field of geometric deep learning (Bronstein et al. 2017; Bronstein et al. 2021).
+AI has been remarkably successful in the interpretation of standard (Euclidean) data, such as 1D time series data, 2D image data, and 3D video or volumetric data, now exceeding human accuracy in many cases.
+However, standard AI techniques fail catastrophically when applied to data defined on other domains, such as data defined over networks, 3D objects, or other manifolds such as the sphere.
+This has given rise to the field of geometric AI (Bronstein et al. 2017; Bronstein et al. 2021).

-Geometric deep learning techniques constructed natively on the sphere are essential for next-generation global weather prediction models.
+Geometric AI techniques constructed natively on the sphere are essential for next-generation global weather prediction models.
 McEwen and collaborators have recently developed efficient generalised spherical convolutional neutral networks (Cobb et al. 2021) and spherical scattering networks (McEwen et al. 2022) that have shown exceptional performance.
-In a recent work they have developed the DISCO framework that is for the first time scalable to high resolution data (Ocampo et al. 2022) opening up dense prediction tasks like cosmological imaging.
-The DISCO framework provides a saving in computation of 9 orders of magnitude and a saving in memory of 4 orders of magnitude.
-Moreover, it provides state-of-the-art accuracy in all benchmark problems considered to date.
-Furthermore, McEwen and collaborators have been developing generative geometric AI techniques based on differentiable spherical harmonic, wavelet and scattering transforms, with a number of papers to be submitted imminently.
+Recently, they have developed the DISCO framework that is for the first time scalable to high resolution data (Ocampo et al. 2022) opening up dense prediction tasks like weather prediction.
+Their DISCO framework provides dramatic computational savings, while also achieving state-of-the-art accuracy in all benchmark problems considered to date.
+More recently, they developed generative models based on spherical scattering covariances (Mousset et al. 2024).

 PhD project: Differentiable probabilistic deep learning with generative denoising diffusion models

 Generative AI models for images, such as denoising diffusion models (e.g. Stable Diffusion), have recently demonstrated remarkable performance (Romback et al. 2022).
 Such generative models can be adapted to solve scientific inverse problems, such as recovering maps of the dark matter of the Universe.
 However, current approaches typically recover a single prediction, e.g. recover a single image.
 For robust scientific studies, however, single estimates are not sufficient and a principled statistical assessment is critical in order to quantify uncertainties.
 Embedding denoising diffusion models in a principled statistical framework for solving inverse problems remains a topical open problem in the field.
-A number of approximate solutions have been proposed (e.g. Chung et al 2023), however none as yet guarantee that the correct underlying posterior distribution is targeted.
+A number of approximate solutions have been proposed (e.g. Chung et al 2023).
 McEwen and collaborators have recently developed the proximal nested sampling framework (Cai et al. 2022) for principled statistical inference for high-dimensional inverse imaging problems with convex likelihoods (initial code available at proxnest).
 Not only is the correct underlying posterior distribution targeted but the framework also supports computation of the marginal likelihood for principled Bayesian model comparison.
 Recently, the framework has been extended to support deep learned data-driven priors based on simple denoisers (McEwen et al. 2023), although not denoising diffusion models.

 In this project we will develop a principled statistical framework to sample the posterior distribution of scientific inverse imaging problems that integrates the generative power of denoising diffusion models.
 This will be achieved by integrating denoising diffusion models into the proximal nested sampling framework.
 The resulting framework is expected to result in superior reconstruction performance due to the power of generative diffusion models, targets the correct underlying posterior distribution and also allows for Bayesian model comparison to assess different data-driven priors.
 The framework will be extended beyond convex likelihoods to handle general non-linear models by leveraging automatic differentiation and gradient-based likelihood constraints.
 Automatic differentiation will also be exploited to accelerate inference.
-While the focus will be mostly on methodological and code developments, the methods developed will be demonstrated on a number of inverse imaging problems in a range of fields, including cosmology, e.g. mapping dark matter (although note that no prior familiarity with cosmology is required).
+While the focus will be mostly on methodological and code developments, the methods developed will be demonstrated on a number of inverse imaging problems in a range of fields.

 The main deliverable with be an open-source code implementing the framework developed.
 Development will involve differentiable programming, generative denoising diffusion models, and Markov chain Monte Carlo (MCMC) techniques.
 A number of articles will be prepared as the research progresses, targeting the main deep learning venues (e.g. ICLR, ICML, NeurIPS).